RoboTeamTwente/roboteam/docker/README.md

 git submodule update --init --recursive
 ```

+Then, install prerequisite: install Docker https://docs.docker.com/engine/install/, if you want you can add yourself to docker group in order to run Docker command without invoking root user https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user and finally install docker compose.

-Every subproject is meant to be executed as a service using its own container from a docker-compose.
+Every subproject is meant to be executed as a service using its own container from a docker compose.
 Every RTT subproject (service) runs in its own 'rtt-build-env' container, this way that all dependencies and requirements are satisfied.
 Subproject containers start their own software from `build/release/bin` folder mounted as a volume.